filinvadim/warpnet/README.md

 - warpnet member node must not be developed by a single programmer
 - warpnet contents must be moderated without any human being intervention
 - warpnet bootstrap node hosting must be rewarded
+- warpnet node owners take full personal responsibility for the content their upload

 ## 🛠 MVP Features supported (2025-04-25)